Nov 22, 2024

 by Nadia El-Yaouti | Jul 22, 2022

-Muhammad Aziz outside of courthouse with family members Photo Source: Muhammad Aziz, center, stands outside the courthouse with members of his family after his conviction in the killing of Malcolm X was vacated, Thursday, Nov.
+Muhammad Aziz poses for a photo with two women outside, celebrating his exoneration after wrongful conviction for the murder of Malcolm X. Photo Source: Muhammad Aziz, center, stands outside the courthouse with members of his family after his conviction in the killing of Malcolm X was vacated, Thursday, Nov.
 18, 2021, in New York.
 A Manhattan judge dismissed the convictions of Muhammad Aziz and the late Khalil Islam, after prosecutors and the men's lawyers said a renewed investigation found new evidence that the men were not involved with the killing and determined that authorities withheld some of what they knew.
 (AP Photo/Seth Wenig)

 Eighty-four-year-old Muhammad Aziz is suing the city of New York after he was wrongfully accused and convicted of killing iconic civil rights leader, Malcolm X.